lcerdeira/fonZ/README.md

 done

-## Add other name fonts
+## Add more font names
-add the names to the script for fonts where are stored the existing fonts and in the same format i.e. 'a fonts','another','serif','etc etc',
+add the names to the script for fonts where are stored the existing font names and in the same format i.e. 'a fonts','another','serif','etc etc',
 for now fonZ support until 324 fonts
 but is quite simple enlarge that limit